juanmartinsantos/et0stacking/docs/README.md

 ## <a name="Abstract"></a> 1.
 Abstract
 This novel research proposes for the very first time the use of stacking ensembles for evapotranspiration prediction in smart agriculture with the aim of a more sustainable management of water resources.
 Stacking is an ensemble-building technique aimed at strengthening the prediction capabilities of the system by the combined learning from the original climatological features in the data and synthetic features created from the evapotranspiration predictions of multiple models.
 The proposal is successfully compared to other state-of-the-art empirical equations and data mining methods found in the evapotranspiration literature over several real-world climatological datasets of different relevant agricultural areas in Spain.
 This comparison is performed considering separately datasets with features based on temperature, mass transfer, radiation and, finally, using the main meteorological variables together.
-The results obtained show that the stacking-based ensemble is clearly the best approach in all datasets and each group of features evaluated, running as a great alternative to predict evapotranspiration when using data of a dierent nature and under different conditions.
+The results obtained show that the stacking-based ensemble is clearly the best approach in all datasets and each group of features evaluated, running as a great alternative to predict evapotranspiration when using data of a different nature and under different conditions.

 <br>